amd/HPCTrainingDock/extras/scripts/aim-engine/README.md

 answers a request, and the GPU is actually in use.

-For level 1 the check is automatic: the base-image path serves a small completion and then runs `rocm-smi` inside the pod to show the model is resident on the GPU, printing a "level 1 verified" line on success.
+For level 1 the check is automatic: the base-image path serves a small completion and then reads vLLM's `/metrics` endpoint for a GPU KV-cache gauge, which appears only once the model is resident on the GPU, printing a "level 1 verified" line on success.
 To probe it by hand we re-run with `--keep 1` so the Deployment stays up, then port-forward its Service and curl `/v1/models`.

-For levels 2 to 4 the script prints the exact commands to run against the operator-managed service: we watch the `AIMService` and `InferenceService` report Ready, port-forward the predictor Service and curl `/v1/chat/completions` for a small inference, and exec `rocm-smi` in the serving pod to confirm GPU use.
-The same assertions run automatically in `aim_engine_test.sh --auto-run 1`.
+For levels 2 to 4 the script prints the exact commands to run against the operator-managed service: we watch the `AIMService` and `InferenceService` report Ready, port-forward the predictor Service and curl `/v1/chat/completions` for a small inference, and confirm GPU use in the serving pod (`rocm-smi`, or the same vLLM `/metrics` gauge).
+The `--auto-run 1` harness makes these assertions for us.

 ## Building-block scripts